David-A-Hillis/Generation_22_HR_Analyses/README.md

 Data can be found either in the repositories described by the publications or at:
 	https://drive.google.com/drive/u/1/folders/17xSxKyeow9FeMtOJFRn33ru976EUIgjD
-These data are allele frequency data for "WRF.R" under the "Statistical_and_Power_Analyses".
+These data are allele frequency data for "WRF_test.R" under the "Statistical_and_Power_Analyses".
 Data included in these files are chromosome (column 1), base pair position (column 2), allele frequencies for control lines (columns 3 through 6), and allele frequencies for High-Runner lines (columns 7 through 10).